Data-Mechanics/course-2019-spr-proj/mmao95_Dongyihe_weijiang_zhukk/README.md

 ### Landmarks
 This dataset can be derived from [http://bostonopendata-boston.opendata.arcgis.com/datasets/7a7aca614ad740e99b060e0ee787a228_3.csv](http://bostonopendata-boston.opendata.arcgis.com/datasets/7a7aca614ad740e99b060e0ee787a228_3.csv).
 For the origin dataset, we fill in the missing values and select rows that its column "Petiton" > 15.
 Then project to have a dateset have six cloumns: `Petition`, `Name of landmarks`, `Areas_Desi`, `Address`, `Neighbourhood`, `ShapeSTWidth`.
 Besides, based on Landmarks dataset and Colleges and Universities dataset, we filter the data and use `City` as the key value to get a new dataset which desrcibes the features related to street names.

+## Project #2
+In this part, we filtered and optimized existing datasets from multiple datasets in project 1.
+In addition, we used K means to solve a constraint satisfaction problem and implemented statistical analysis.

+### Streetbook_filtered
+Given the datasets in project 1, we filtered unnecessary entries from Landmarks, Famous people, Colleges and Universities and Uber Movement data, etc. Besides, for redundant street names, we processed corresponding rows given their redundant times and gave an alternate dataset.